rdnaidu/github/_posts/2018-10-06-writing-ordered-junit-tests-with-io-operations-using-temporal-coupling.md

  the actions are well established. e.g. open and close a session.
 Sadly in our case the tests depends on previously generated states, where most of the previous functions are involved in.

-## How to do temporal coupling in JUnit tests in a way that makes sense
+## How to do temporal coupling in JUnit4 tests in a way that makes sense
-Being that said, lets see how we can do temporal coupled tests using JUnit/Java the best way possible.
+Being that said, lets see how we can do temporal coupled tests using JUnit4/Java the best way possible.

 ```java
 import org.junit.*;